NgtNhat-131101/LearningC/06_dynamic/README.md

     Number of params: 2

-    Purpose: allocate a memory region with `num` elements, and each size is `size`.
+    Purpose: allocate a memory region with `num` elements, and each element's size is `size`.

     Initialization: 0.